-Hand & Lock are celebrating 250 years of embroidery with a series of special conferences, workshops and exhibitions in Sydney, Chicago and London.
+Hand & Lock celebrated 250 years of embroidery with a series of special conferences, workshops an exhibitions, a gala dinner and charity auction.

-The three cities represent embroidery in the 21st century as a business, an art form and as a passion.
-The conference will consist of must-see talks from international expert speakers.
-Business leaders, fashion historians, trend predictors, artists and designers will discuss the lessons of the past, challenges of the present and opportunities for the future.
-Our conference ‘Heritage, the Now and the Future of Embroidery’ will explore the enduring appeal of embroidery in fashion and textile arts.
+The conference consisted of talks from international expert speakers.
+Business leaders, fashion historians, trend predictors, artists and designers discussed the lessons of the past, challenges of the present and opportunities for the future.
+Titled: ‘Heritage, the Now and the Future of Embroidery’ the speakers explored the enduring appeal of embroidery in fashion and textile arts.

-Each city will feature touring exhibit curated with the help of University of the Arts London and the Textile Research Centre which will highlight Hand & Lock’s role at the forefront of fashion and military embroidery for the last 250 years, each exhibit will showcase drafts, samples and historical ledgers from our private archives making this a rare and exciting opportunity to see some of the finest embroideries in the world.
+The exhibition was curated with the help of University of the Arts London and the Textile Research Centre which highlighted Hand & Lock’s role at the forefront of fashion and military embroidery for the last 250 years, each exhibit showcased drafts, samples and historical ledgers from our private archives making the event a rare and exciting opportunity to see some of the finest embroideries in the world.

-Demonstrating that embroidery is not just rooted in the past but thriving in the present, all three exhibitions will include a special exhibit of the specially commissioned one-of-a-kind designer handbags from the “The Embellished Handbag.
+Demonstrating that embroidery is not just rooted in the past but thriving in the present, the exhibition included a special display of the uniquely commissioned one-of-a-kind designer handbags from the ‘The Embellished Handbag’.

-In keeping with Hand & Lock’s commitment to education we will also be teaching a fantastic three day course: Haute Couture Tambour Beading.
-This ancient embroidery skill is prized in the world of high fashion as the best way to embellish garments with speed and precision.
-Using a special tambour hook, students will be taught how to master the tool, the technique and the various materials and stitches that combine to make stunning beaded gowns.
-Please note only 12 spaces are available at the Haute Couture Tambour Beading class and demand is expected to be high.
+In keeping with Hand & Lock’s commitment to education we also be taught Tambour Beading classes in London, Sydney and Chicago.
+This haute couture embroidery skill is prized in the world of high fashion as the most effective way to embellish garments with speed and precision.
+Using a special tambour hook, students were taught how to master the tool, the technique and the various materials and stitches that combine to make stunning beaded gowns.